DragonGawain/dndNotes/story.md

 -   The events seem to have never happened.
 The items we used are returned to us, etc. But, Asteria, the one who was given the quest, is missing.
 -   As Distia wakes up, she sees a vision of a dragon's tail piercing Asteria's heart.
 The cost of failing the god's quest.
 -   Asteria is confirmed dead - they'll be making a new character

+## Session 15 - May 30 2025

+-   We awake, paralyzed by fear.
+-   As time passes, the fear fades.
+As our senses come back to us, we hear a slow dripping sound.
+-   I'm the first of the party to get out of bed, and as I look out, I see blood slowly running out from under one of the doors from the female side of the bedrooms.
+-   I knock on the door and shout out for the rest of the party that there might be a situation afoot.
+-   The rest of the party joins me to investigate.
+-   We open the door to see Asteria, her limbs only barely attatched to her torso, and a gian hole is in the middle of her.
+-   Distia attempts to cast Cure Wounds to no avail.
+-   As we stand around Asteria's corpse, we hear a voice speak in our minds "Mortals, you have witnessed what happens when you fail a god's quest."
+Asteria's body begins to fade into shadows. (by the way, Ogo heard the god's voice as chibi as well)
+-   Dista enters a state of panic and attempts to grab a memento of Asteria's.
+But, grabs nothing but air as her body fully vanishes.
+Asteria's blood remains though.
+-   [insert chaos from second madness where I see everyon as chibi versions]
+-   Boris prays to Che'dar and runs away crying.
+-   Distia slaps the madness out of me. (it quickly became not so fun, especially given the dark atmosphere brought about by Asteria's death)
+-   Ryuzen wakes up and, upon seeing all the blood everyone and on everyone, goes to cry in a corner.
+-   Rattamis pulls Ogo away and informs Ogo that Asteria is dead, taken away by the god who gave us the quest.
+-   Rattamis and Distia have a bit of a heart-to-heart.
+(Also Distia thinks that she's invisible, and so is internally surprised that Rattamis can see here)
+-   Distia stands up and announces that we should inform the barkeep about what happened.
+-   Ryuzen is still very emotionally distraught (more madness madness!), but regains some composure and follows Distia out the end of the hall, where Boris went (towards the main floor).
+-   Distia is still _very_ upset with Ogo.
+He follows behind at a distance.
+-   Upon getting to the main floor, we see Boris slap 30 gp on the counter and ask for a lot of alcohol.
+He's given a very large keg, which he starts drinking from with a straw.
+-   Distia informs the owner of Asteria's demise.
+-   Tyrah quietly orders a chicken from the bar.
+-   Boris quickly passed out, very drunk (after all of 2 drinks).
+Distia checks on him and arranges him to make him a bit more comfortable.
+-   Ogo thanks Velvyra (the owner) for the advice she gave to Distia, and then moves to sit at a table where Distia isn't (huzzah for social awkardness)
+-   We give give Boris the nickname "Mr. Kathunk"
+-   Distia calls for a group meeting.
+-   Distia informs the party that this whole adventuring thing is too much for her.
+She announces that she will be leaving the group.
+-   We bid our farewells to Distia.
+-   We all slowly stare at Tyrah, the last female of the party, as she eats her chicken.
+-   Distia's new character, an elf named Seralyth, forces herself to join the table.
+-   Ogo questions her sanity at wanting to join _this_ group of all groups after listening to Distia's farewell.
+-   Tyrah offers a chicken leg.
+-   Seralyth recognizes the esteemed acolyte of Che'dar, and slaps him out of his drunken sleep.
+-   Ogo quickly becomes friendly with Seralyth.
+A welcome addition to the party!
+-   Boris and Seralyth have a history.
+Something about Seralyth always killing people, and Che'dar liking Seralyth more than Boris.
+Seralyth then starts eating cheese in front of Boris.
+Boris responds by opening up his cloak and a cheese wheel falls out.
+Seralyth grabs it out of the air and begins eating it too.
+-   ... talks of cult ensues.
+-   Something something Boris calls Seralyth a hag, and that death always follows her.
+Seralyth tells boris to stop being so melodramatic (paraphrasing)
+-   Seralyth and Tyrah share a handshake as Seralyth joins the team, much to Boris' dismay.
+-   Boris gives a prophecy that allowing Seralyth to join, and even worse if she leads, will only lead to the group's doom.
+-   As Seralyth stands, a poster proclaiming faith to Che'dar falls from her bags.
+-   Boris keep calling Seralyth a hag.
+-   New Ryuzen lore!
+Ryuzen likes checkers!
+-   Upon Seralyth being selected as party leader, she claps her hands together in a fashion, eerily similar to how Distia would, and calls for everyone to venture to the Adventurer's guild to get signed up at the guild.
+Do party registration and stuff and head off on a quest.